tomtitchener/RealSimpleMusic/README.md

 #### Tools

-- Look at travis-ci.org.
+* Look at travis-ci.org.
 See if I can run Linux builds and tests.

+* Look at Overtone in Clojure, Chris Ford keynote, Clojure/Conj 2012.